 The Web can be a great resource for shopping for life insurance.
 Sites like Insure.com let you fill out a questionnaire about your insurance needs and compare prices from many vendors.
 Look for companies that are highly rated by an independent institution like Standard and Poor's and A.M.
 Best [source: Money.com].

-For even more information on insurance, financial planning and related topics, investigate the links below.
+For even more information on insurance, financial planning and related topics, investigate the links that follow.